w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 :::

-With all these options, one can decide to modify the price of the collection's items as well as who can mint, receive or buy items in that collection.
+With all these options, one can decide to modify the price of the collection's items and who can mint, receive or buy items in that collection.
 Time constraints are available with `startBlock` and `endBlock` parameters.
 It is thus possible, for example, to create a schedule in which holders of items in collection A (`HolderOf` parameter) will be able to claim for free a limited number of NFTs from Collection X (`maxSupply` parameter) only within a specific time frame.
-You can then modify the parameters so that anyone will be able to buy more NFTs from Collection X.
+You can modify the parameters so anyone can buy more NFTs from Collection X.

-This can be useful for events such as Hackathons where participant who bought a ticket receive the NFT ticket from Collection A. Then, to all holders of at least one item in Collection A (i.e. all ticket holders) will be given for free an avatar NFT from Collection X within the event time schedule.
+This can be useful for events such as Hackathons where participants who bought a ticket receive the NFT ticket from Collection A. Then, all holders of at least one item in Collection A (i.e. all ticket holders) will be given free avatar NFT from Collection X within the event schedule.
 After the event, any additional remaining items in Collection X can be made available to the public through a marketplace.

-The requirement to get the free avatar is being holder of at least one NFT in Collection A. One can only claim the avatar specifying which NFT (i.e. the ID) owns in Collection A. The same NFT cannot be used twice, meaning that holders of multiple NFTs in Collection A (for example participants to multiple Hackathons) can claim multiple avatars specific to each event.
+The requirement to get the free avatar is being a holder of at least one NFT in Collection A. One can only claim the avatar specifying which NFT (i.e. the ID) owns in Collection A. The same NFT cannot be used twice, meaning that holders of multiple NFTs in Collection A (for example, participants to multiple Hackathons) can claim multiple avatars specific to each event.

 :::warning Time frame must be updated

-Someone trying to mint an NFT outside the specified time frame will trigger a `NoConfig` error, as no configuration has been specified by the collection's admin after the time frame ends.
+Someone trying to mint an NFT outside the specified time frame will trigger a `NoConfig` error, as the collection’s admin has specified no configuration after the time frame ends.
 The collection's admin must call the `updateMintSettings` extrinsic and add a new schedule or disable the block number option.

 :::

-After you minted an NFT, it is possible to check which NFT IDs you own under which collection.
-In the Polkadot-JS UI go to Developer > Chain State > Storage, select the `nfts.account` extrinsic, specify the account owning the NFT and the collection ID.
-You can also see all the collections you own by selecting the `collectionAccount` extrinsic.
+After you minted an NFT, check which NFT IDs you own under which collection.
+In the Polkadot-JS UI go to Developer > Chain State > Storage, select the `nfts.account` extrinsic, and specify the account owning the NFT and the collection ID.
+You can also see all your collections by selecting the `collectionAccount` extrinsic.

-When a collection is destroyed, no-one would be able to pick the collection ID again (including the owner).
+When a collection is destroyed, no one can pick up the collection ID again (including the owner).
 When a new collection is created, a new ID will be generated and assigned to that collection.

 ### Minting an NFT